William Rolls: Second World War

 On the outbreak of the Second World War, Rolls was called up for service in the Royal Air Force (RAF) as a sergeant pilot.
 He underwent further training, at No. 3 Flying Training School in South Cerney and once this was completed in June 1940, he was posted to No. 72 Squadron.
-His unit operated Supermarine Spitfires from RAF Acklington, in Northumberland, but at the end of August it moved to Biggin Hill, where it would be heavily involved in the Battle of Britain.
+His unit operated Supermarine Spitfire fighters from Acklington, in Northumberland, but at the end of August it moved to Biggin Hill, where it would be heavily involved in the Battle of Britain.

 Battle of Britain

 Biggin Hill was a station under the control of No. 11 Group, which bore the brunt of the British aerial defence against the increasing attacks of the Luftwaffe (German Air Force).
 Within two days of No. 72 Squadron's arrival at Biggin Hill, Rolls shot down two German aircraft, a Messerschmitt Bf 110 heavy fighter and a Dornier Do 17 medium bomber, over Kent.
 Then, on 4 September, he shot down a pair of Junkers Ju 87 divebombers, also over Kent.
 Another Do 17 was destroyed on 11 September and a second Do 17 was credited as being probably destroyed after Rolls initially claimed it as damaged.
-His Spitfire was damaged in a dogfight the next day, with bullets passing though the cockpit area close to his chest.
+His Spitfire was damaged in a dogfight the next day, with bullets passing through the cockpit area close to his chest.

 On 14 September Rolls shot down a Messerschmitt Bf 109 fighter in an engagement near Canterbury, the German aircraft going on to crash at Bethersden.
 After an encounter a few days earlier resulted in more damage to his Spitfire, he shot down another Bf 109 on 20 September.
 This proved to be his last victory in the Battle of Britain as he went on leave the next day.
 His squadron commander recommended him for the Distinguished Flying Medal (DFM), and this was duly announced in The London Gazette in November.
 The published citation read:

 Rolls spent the next several months resting from operational flying and performing instructing duties, firstly at No. 58 Operational Training Unit (OTU) at Grangemouth and then No. 61 OTU in Heston.
 This relatively restful period was tarnished by the death of his daughter, born in early 1940, from a heart issue.
 He returned to operations in October 1941, being posted to No. 122 Squadron, based in Yorkshire.
-In April the following year, the squadron moved to Hornchurch where it took part in offensive operations to France.
+In April of the following year, the squadron moved to Hornchurch where it took part in offensive operations to France.
 By this time he was a pilot officer, having been promoted on 6 January 1942.
-He destroyed a Focke-Wulf Fw 190 on 17 March while flying over Saint-Omer and was also credited with a probable Fw 190.
+He destroyed a Focke-Wulf Fw 190 fighter on 17 March while flying over Saint-Omer and was also credited with a probable Fw 190.
 On 2 June, he helped shoot down a further Fw 190, sharing the confirmed credit with another pilot, near Le Crotoy.
-He was also credited with the probable destruction of a Fw 190.
+He was also credited with the probable destruction of an Fw 190.